-There are three matters scheduled for a vote:
+There are two matters scheduled for a vote:

-- Proposal 1.
-To elect three Class I directors to the Board for a three-year term of office expiring at the 2025 Annual Meeting of Stockholders. - · Proposal 2.
-To ratify the selection of Marcum LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022. - Proposal 3.
-To approve an amendment to the Certificate of Incorporation of the Company (the "Charter") to effect a reverse stock split of our Common Stock at a ratio to be determined by the Board within a range of one-for-5 to one-for-50 (or any whole number in between), the implementation and timing of which shall be subject to the discretion of our Board of Directors (the "Reverse Split Amendment").
+- · Proposal 1.
+To elect one Class II director to the Board for a three-year term of office expiring at the 2026 Annual Meeting of Stockholders. - · Proposal 2.
+To ratify the selection of Marcum LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.

-The Board recommends that stockholders vote "For" each of the foregoing matters.
+The Board recommends that stockholders vote "For" the nominee to the Board set forth in this proxy statement and "For" Proposal 2.